Summit puts Putin back on the global stage and Trump echoes a Kremlin position

 Putin’s visit to Alaska was his first to the United States in 10 years and his first to a Western country since invading Ukraine in 2022 and plunging U.S.-Russia relations to the lowest point since the Cold War.
 Crippling sanctions followed, along with efforts to shun Russia on the global stage.

-In another major blow, the International Criminal Court in 2023 issued an arrest warrant against Putin on accusations of war crimes, casting a shadow on his foreign trips and contacts with other world leaders.
+The International Criminal Court in 2023 issued an arrest warrant for Putin on accusations of war crimes, casting a shadow on his foreign trips and contacts with other world leaders.

 Trump’s return to the White House appeared to upend all that.
 He warmly greeted Putin, even clapping for him, on a red carpet as U.S. warplanes flew overhead as the world watched.